 The end of another homeschool year is coming quickly!
-It’s sometimes hard to believe you’re at the end of the year, but whether this year dragged on forever or flew by the end of another homeschool year is here.
-If you’re a seasoned homeschooler, you may have a pretty good idea of what you need to do to close out your homeschool for the year; if you’re new to homeschooling you may have no idea what to do beyond finishing the textbook and that’s where this checklist comes in.
+It’s sometimes hard to believe you’re at the end of the year.
+But whether this year dragged on forever or flew by, the end of another homeschool year is here.
+If you’re a seasoned homeschooler you may have a pretty good idea of what you need to do to close out your homeschool.
+But; if you’re new to homeschooling you may have no idea what to do beyond finishing the textbook.
+That’s where this End of Homeschool Year Checklist comes in.
 It’s great for seasoned homeschoolers, beginners, and everyone in between.

-The main thing to remember is that you need to keep really good records for your state, for colleges, in case you enroll in public or private school, and for yourself.
-What each state requires may vary slightly, which is why I made these checklists to be very generic.
-Feel free to add in your own steps in the notes section or let me know and I’ll add them.
+The main thing to remember is that you need to keep really good records.
+It makes it easier for applying to college.
+And if you ever have to enroll in public or private school good records are a must.
+What each state requires may vary slightly, which is why I made the End of Homeschool Year Checklist to be very generic.
+Feel free to add your own steps in the notes section or let me know and I’ll add them.

 Get everything you need together wherever you will be doing this.
-This keeps you from having to stop to constantly look for things you need.
-You’ll want all the paperwork, textbooks, answer keys, sticky notes, etc. Have your laptop ready, your planner or grade book ready to go.
-Even if you grade papers and enter them throughout the year, this gives you a chance to double and make sure you didn’t miss anything.
+This keeps you from having to stop constantly looking for things you need.
+You’ll want all the paperwork, textbooks, answer keys, sticky notes, etc. Have your laptop ready, your planner, or your grade book ready to go.
+Even if you grade papers and enter them throughout the year, this gives you a chance to double-check and make sure you didn’t miss anything.

-Now it’s time to grade the papers, record any projects they did or anything else that you need to show what schoolwork they did during the year.
-How and what you grade is up to you and what will be required for your state and your personal preference for your homeschool.
-Also make sure to record attendance and any required testing.
+Now it’s time to grade papers, record projects, or do anything else that will show what schoolwork they accomplished.
+Check with your state’s requirements regarding grading and record keeping.
+Also, make sure to record attendance and any required testing.

-As you go through your school year, child by child, make notes of anything you want to remember for the next school year.
+As you go through your school year make notes of anything you want to remember for next year.
 Are there any changes that need to be made?
 Do you want to try a different curriculum?
 Maybe there was something you did this year that you want to expand on for next year?
 Maybe a note to your student on their work.

 The last thing you want to do is make sure everything is recorded, save it, and back it up.
 Trust me!
 Back it up if it’s on your computer.
-I have lost entire school years because of unexpected crashes and I thought I had backed everything up, but to only find out that it wasn’t and I had to reenter several years’ worth of records.
+I have lost entire school years because of unexpected crashes and I thought I had backed everything up.
+But I found out that it wasn’t and I had to reenter several years’ worth of records.
 Not fun at all!
-Then you need to send off to your state what they require, print out report cards, purge or put all the schoolwork in storage, clean the classroom and you’re done.
+Then you need to send what your state requires.
+Next, print out report cards, purge or put all the schoolwork in storage.
+And lastly, clean the classroom and you’re done.
 Time to relax because another homeschool year is in the books!